OpenNewsLabs/autoEdit_2/README.md

 # autoEdit V2

 autoEdit 2 is a text based video editing Mac OS X desktop app for making video production faster, easier and more accessible.

-It creates automatic transcription from a video or audio file.
-The user can make text selections and export those selections as a video sequence in the editing software of choice.
+1. It creates automatic transcription from a video or audio file
+2. the user can make text selections
+3. export those selections as a video sequence in the editing software of choice

 It is built in node NWJS and backbone.

 ![Transcription ](/docs/img/gif/3_transcription.gif)